codewithpatelo/linkedin-ai-ads-studio/fe/README.md

 ### Assumptions
 - Users have basic familiarity with LinkedIn advertising
-- Company URLs are publicly accessible for branding context
+- Company URLs are publicly accessible for branding context and related to CTAs
 - Target audience can be described in text format

 ### Current Limitations
-- **Mock Image Generation**: Using placeholder images instead of real AI generation
-- **No Backend Integration**: All processing happens client-side
 - **Limited Customization**: Predefined style templates (extensible in production)
 - **No User Accounts**: Session-based, no persistence